-Property Market Overview - Brexit Impact
+UK Property Market Overview - Brexit Impact

 The impact of the UK decision to leave the EU has in general had a negative impact on the volume of UK purchasers buying second homes within the Spanish market since the result of the referendum in 2016.
-Despite this UK purchasers remain one of the largest subsets of international purchasers.
+However, the impact has not been as significant as expected by many and statistics still regularly show that UK purchasers remain one of the largest subsets of international purchasers.